if-05-01-A-fall-2019/st-assignement-02-file-system-implementation-andri_bes_ignj_raid_spasen/Andricic/andricic.md

 # File System Implementation

 ### What has to be done, when creating a file foo.txt?
 I would first of all, search the current directory or in which directory would I create the file.
 Very important is to manage the permissions of every user for this file.
-After this small Procedure I'll start to write the file on the next free block.
+When creating the file, it has to be linked to the directory.After this small Procedure I'll start to write the file on the next free block.

 ### What has to be done, when the file size has to be increased?
 Especially take care if it needs additional blocks